'Don't panic yet' economists advise, though GM cuts seen as warning

 While recessions are notoriously difficult to forecast, ingredients do exist for an economic downturn.

 “Now you will start to see a lot of cutbacks, not just trimming.
 These are leading cyclical indicators,” Hughes-Cromwick said.
 “You can look out your window and say, ‘Wow, we’re going to have an incredible holiday season.
 Retail sales are doing great, there’s a low unemployment rate, wage growth is moving up.’
-All of that is great, to be sure, but it may be misleading.
-We don't want to rain on good news, but the leading indicators are worrisome.
-News of job cutbacks at major companies is a signal.”
+All of that is great, to be sure, but it may be misleading.”

 No panic

-“We want our tone to be responsible.
-We don’t want to be panicking,” said Gabriel Ehrlich, an economic forecaster based at U-M who specializes in the U.S. and Michigan economies.
-“We do see a slowdown in manufacturing and professional and business services — that includes white-collar auto, engineering, design, computer design.
-And in the state of Michigan, that’s tied closely to manufacturing.”
+“We do see a slowdown in manufacturing and professional and business services — that includes white-collar auto, engineering, design, computer design," said Gabriel Ehrlich, an economic forecaster based at University of Michigan who specializes in the U.S. and Michigan economies.

 Still, he said, “We shouldn’t overreact.
 It’s not time to panic.”